Coupled-Beam and Coupled-Bunch Instabilities: Resistive Wall

+For long coupled-bunch waves, $|\psi| \ll 1$, the dependence of the interaction function $\Upsilon(\psi,\tilde{\tau})$ on the slipping phase $\tilde{\tau}$ can be neglected, so the resulting coupled-bunch modes turn out to be identical to the conventional coupled-bunch modes of the doubled beam with $2M$ bunches.
+However, for the short waves, $|\psi| \geq 1$, such reduction does not take place.
+Without slippage, the phase $\tilde{\tau}$ is frozen, while the coupled-bunch interaction depends on its value.
+Thus, collective tune shifts for the short waves depend on the specific frozen value of $\tilde{\tau}$.
+When the beams are slipping, this phase is running, and the collective tune shifts result from the proper integration over that.
+From here, one may conclude that the whole approach of this paper assumes that the growth rates of the short waves do not exceed the slippage period $T$ by much.

-For a round vacuum chamber with the circumference $C$, aperture radius $d$, conductivity $\sigma$, the transverse wake function is \cite{chao1993physics}:
+For a round vacuum chamber with the circumference $C_0$, aperture radius $d$, conductivity $\sigma$, the conventionally normalized transverse wake function is \cite{chao1993physics}:

-For a flat chamber, the thick-wall wake is reduced by the Yokoya factors $\pi^2/12$ vertically and $\pi^2/24$ horizontally.
+For a flat chamber, the thick-wall resistive wake is reduced by the Yokoya factors $\pi^2/12$ vertically and $\pi^2/24$ horizontally.
 The dimensionless slipping-beam intensity parameter $w_0$ can be written,

-Here $N_b$ is the bunch population, $M$ is the number of bunches, $\eta$ is the slippage factor, $\delta p/p$ is the relative momentum separation of the two beams (center-to-center), $r_0$ is the classical radius, $\beta$ is the average beta-function, and $\gamma$ is the relativistic factor.
+Here $N_b$ is the bunch population, $r_0$ is the classical radius, $\beta$ is the average beta-function, and $\gamma$ is the relativistic factor.

-In general, the spectrum of slipping-beam modes is determined by two dimensionless values: the intensity parameter $w_0$ and the bunch-to-bunch phase advance $\phi_{bb} = \omega_b \tau_0$.
-If the latter is small enough, $\phi_{bb} \ll 1$, the results are almost the same as for its zero value, so only one parameter, $w_0$, remains.
+In general, the spectrum of slipping-beam modes is determined by two dimensionless values: the intensity parameter $w_0$, and the beam-beam phase shift $\Delta \psi =\chi - \omega_b \tau_0$.
+If the latter is small enough, $|\Delta \psi| \ll 1$, the results are almost the same as for its zero value, so only one parameter, $w_0$, remains.

-If during the growth time the beams slip by distances that are small compared with the wavelength $2\pi \tau_0/|\phi|$ slipping does not play a role.
-In this case, the growth rate caused by the other beam must be close to the same-beam one; in other words, the total growth rate approximately doubles; the same is true for the tune shift.
-To quantify the condition of this approximation for the resistive wall wake, the asymptotic Eq.(\ref{Oasympt}) for the same-beam rate can be used, which implies $w_0 \ll 1$.
-We may expect that the other-beam growth rate is getting to be suppressed by its slippage when for the growth time the beam slips by the coupled-bunch phase $~\pi$.
-Equating for this critical phase $\psi_c$ the same-beam growth time $1/\mathsf{S}(\psi_c) \approx w_0^{-1}\sqrt{2|\psi_c|/\pi}$ and the half-wavelength slipping time $\pi/|\psi_c|$ yields \beq |\psi_c|/\pi \approx 2^{-1/3} w_0^{2/3}. \eeq For $|\psi | > |\psi_c|$, the growth rate driven by the other beam should be suppressed compared with the same-beam one, $\mathsf{S}$.
+In the next Section, the example of the Fermilab Recycler Ring (RR) is considered, first, for zero beam-beam phase shift, $\Delta \psi=0$, and then it will be shown how chromaticity may change the results.